openiolink/io-link-master-shield-hat-sw/README.md

 After a successful installation, the Raspberry&nbsp;Pi is ready to use.

+#### Testing on Raspberry Pi

+If you want to execute the board test on the Raspberry Pi, you have to install gcc9.
+Today, the default Version of gcc on Raspberry Pi ist the version 8.
+So you have to follow a few steps listed in the following gist: [Install_GCC9](https://gist.github.com/sol-prog/95e4e7e3674ac819179acf33172de8a9)

 #### Compiling the Project

 The easiest was to compile the project is, to copy all sources to the Raspberry&nbsp;Pi, and compile the project on the Raspberry&nbsp;Pi itself.